mayurawari/Who-Wants-to-Be-Embarrassed-QuizO-/README.md

 #                    QuizO – AI‑Powered Quizzes                 #

->> Description:
+### Description:
-QUIZO is a fast and interactive quiz application for testing knowledge quickly.
+QUIZO is a Topic aware fast and interactive quiz application for testing knowledge quickly.
-It delivers a smooth user experience with responsive design and real-time feedback & Generated Topic Aware Quizzes .
+It delivers a smooth user experience with responsive design and real-time feedback.

 - "Test your brain, embrace the embarrassment!
 QuizO turns every guess into entertainment."